open-cloud/open-cloud.github.io.old/userguide.md

 ways to configure SSH access for a slice's instances.

 Note that slices intially created through the Tenant view may also be managed through the Developer view.
-The reverse is true as long as the slice is instantiated only on the ViCCI deployment.

 ### Developer View